 Mission & Vision

-The Steering Group for the iGEM Governance and Policy (GAP) network, founded in 2019, positions iGEM alumni to participate in processes that produce the field’s larger context, such as policy discussions and public consultations.
+The Governance & Policy (GAP) working group was founded in 2019.
+It positions iGEM alumni to participate in processes that produce the field’s larger context, such as policy discussions and public consultations.
 We encourage them to develop governance solutions through hackathons and mentorship.
 Our aim is to help members of our community, including iGEM teams, understand and navigate local regulations and governance that apply to their synthetic biology work.

 The future that ambitious young synthetic biologists want to create cannot be engineered only in laboratories.
 Synthetic biology exists in a social and regulatory context, which can both constrain its progress and encourage it to evolve in beneficial ways.

-Our Steering Group can be a resourceful contact point for teams translating their human practices work into policy solutions that tackles real-world problems.
+Our group can be a resourceful contact point for teams translating their human practices work into policy solutions that tackles real-world problems.
 We work closely with the Safety and Security Committee on projects regarding biosafety, containment and biosecurity policy.